DrMilkX/cmsc240-lab-1/README.md

 ### Bonus Challenges

 #### Q11.
-"I heard a rumor from an old alumni that there's a ghost in the bell tower of the [library](/campus/library/).
+"I heard a rumor from an old alumni that there's a ghost in the third floor of the [library](/campus/library/).
 I've never even seen the third floor -- there's only two floors!
 So it must be fake!
 But if you know a way, can you show me how to get to it??"
 ```
 Your answer here
 ```